 Minori Beach, Amalfi Coast

 Minori is the rough diamond of the Amalfi Coast—less self-conscious than its neighbors, and more relaxed for it.
-Amid its labyrinth of lemon-yellow, peach, and ice white homes, you’ll find a rich heritage of top-quality gastronomy.
+Amid its labyrinth of lemon-yellow, peach, and ice white homes, you’ll find a rich heritage of the top-quality gastronomy that Italy is known for.
 The town’s famed scialatielli pasta, once hung out to dry in floured ribbons in the piazzas, is a must-try with local seafood, while the former ‘King of Panettone’ pastry chef Sal de Riso has a shop and cafe overlooking the sea.

-After you’ve gorged on pastries infused with Amalfi lemons, rest upon the south-facing Minori Beach.
+After you’ve gorged on pastries infused with Amalfi lemons, rest upon the south-facing Minori Beach, one of the best beaches on the Amalfi Coast.
 It’s a shorter stretch of sand than Maiori, but with enough space for you, the fishing boats, and the holidaying Italians that appreciate Minori’s more laid-back, authentic vibe.
 As the sun begins to set, join the locals for their daily walk along the pine and palm-lined boardwalk or up the town’s short pier.

 While the nearby Amalfi might try to take up more of your itinerary, its lesser-known neighbor Atrani—connected by a footpath from Amalfi—is a quieter delight amid the razzle-dazzle of big-name destinations.
 Better for you that everyone is distracted elsewhere, as Atrani is also home to a little wedge of a beach bracketed by viaduct arches and clear shallows.
 With so little space, the symmetrical blue and turquoise loungers laid out make one of the best beaches in Italy look almost like a curved step covered in Italian tile.